thierrydecker/learning_c/docs/system/PROCESSMANAGEMENT.md

 Essentially, however, most programs presume that the kernel does not reissue process identifiers (an assumption that, as you will see shortly, is fairly safe).

-An, of course, from the view of a process, it's pid never changes.
+And, of course, from the view of a process, it's pid never changes.

 ### Process ID allocation